lukso-network/docs/docs/standards/universal-profile/04-lsp6-key-manager.md

 ## Types of permissions

-Three main types of permissions can be set for addresses interacting with a Universal Profile.
+Five main types of permissions can be set for addresses interacting with a Universal Profile.

 - [**Address Permissions**](#address-permissions): defines a set of [**permission values**](#permissions-value) for an `address`.